freezingsaddles/freezing-web/README.md

-# BikeArlington Freezing Saddles
+# Freezing Saddles Web

-The BikeArlington Freezing Saddles (aka "BAFS") project is a python web application that integrates with Strava APIs to provide charting (and intended to provide other reports too) for the Freezing Saddles cycling competition organized on BikeArlington forums.

-**NOTE:** This application is being refactored into different comopnents and minimize use of cron and polling for activity sync.
-These instructions still assume the legacy system is in place.
+This is the web component for the Freezing Saddles (aka BikeArlington Freezing Saddles, "BAFS") Strava-based winter cycling competition software.

+**NOTE:** This application conists of multiple components that work together (designed to run as Docker containers).
+1. [freezing-web](https://github.com/freezingsaddles/freezing-web) - The website for viewing leaderboards
+1. [freezing-model](https://github.com/freezingsaddles/freezing-model) - A library of shared database and messaging classes.
+1. [freezing-sync](https://github.com/freezingsaddles/freezing-sync) - The component that syncs ride data from Strava.
+1. [freezing-nq](https://github.com/freezingsaddles/freezing-nq) - The component that receives webhooks and queues them up for syncing.

 ## Dependencies

-* Python 3.6+.
-(This will not currently work with Python 2.)
+* Python 3.6+ (will not work with python 2.x)
 * Pip
 * Virtualenv (venv)
 * MySQL.
-Sadly.

-You can also use the provided `Dockerfile` and `docker-compose.yml` to make this easier.
+(Sadly.)

 ## Installation